Safo001/WorkShops_S2_24/workshop1/readme.md

 ---
 ## 3. Tx code
 > Code for the transmitter
-### 3.1 header part (create a head file(.h) with the same name of your .ino file)
+### 3.1 Header part (create a head file(.h) with the same name of your .ino file)
-- **include libraries: We need esp_now, WiFi and Arduino library.
+- **Include libraries: We need esp_now, WiFi and Arduino library.
 They are all installed by default.
 You can simply include them.**
 ```cpp
 #include <esp_now.h>
 //#include <esp_wifi.h>